arXiv/arxiv-docs/about/ourmembers.md

 # Our Members

-We gratefully acknowledge the support of the following members, which contribute expertise and funding that complements support from foundations, affiliates, and sponsors.
+We gratefully acknowledge the support of the following members, which contribute expertise and funding that complements support from [foundations, affiliates, and sponsors](supporters).

 Interested in supporting arXiv and expanding the possibilities of open science?
 Learn more about [arXiv's funding](funding) and contact us at membership@arXiv.org.

+*This page will reflect recent changes to the [membership program](membership) in 2022*

 <style>
 ol {